28 Aug Saint Moses the Ethiopian, Confessor, Martyr

 Moses proved to be effective as a prophetic spiritual leader.
 The abbot ordered the brothers to fast during a particular week.
 Some brothers came to Moses, and he prepared a meal for them.
 Neighboring monks reported to the abbot that Moses was breaking the fast.
 When they came to confront Moses, they changed their minds, saying “You did not keep a human commandment, but it was so that you might keep the divine commandment of hospitality.”
 Some see in this account one of the earliest allusions to the Paschal fast, which developed at this time.

 Once St. Moses did master his own soul, however, the Archbishop of Alexandria heard of his soul’s journey toward the virtues and ordained him a priest.
 Eventually, St. Moses was a respected counselor, teacher and confessor among the desert fathers and desert monks.
 During a raid by Berbers against many of the desert monasteries and hermitages in the early 5th Century, St. Moses and seven other monks were slaughtered.
 The year was 405; St. Moses was 75 years old.

 Saint Moses relics at the Church of Al Adra (the Virgin).
 Canonized: Pre-Congregation.

-Image: A depiction of St. Moses the Ethiopian, (4)
+Image: Crop of St. Moses the Ethiopian, (4)